 Applications under any ARC Program submitted by, or on behalf of, a Lead CI or Fellow on a Project for which the Final Report is outstanding will be deemed ineligible.
 If your Final Report is not appearing in RMS because the Scheme form has not been made available by the ARC, this will not affect your eligibility when applying for future grants.

-If you have any questions regarding reporting please do not hesitate to contact Laura Medioli via email or phone on (02) 4921 5305.
+If you have any questions regarding reporting please do not hesitate to contact Martina Asvestas via email or phone on (02) 4921 5305.